Introduction

 --short: run the SHORTLIST rather than the LONGLIST

---xfail: run the tests which are expected to to fail
+--xfail: run the tests which are expected to fail

 dialect-opts: